IBM-Swift/iOSSampleKituraKit/README.md

 It is built against a set of [ToDoBackend tests](http://www.todobackend.com/) to showcase the power of Kitura 2 and its API.

-If you would like to import KituraKit into your own iOS project please see [How to Import KituraKit to an iOS Project](http://github.com/IBM-Swift/iOSSampleKituraKit/blob/master/KituraiOS/KituraKit/README.md).
+If you would like to import KituraKit into your own iOS project please see [KituraKit Usage](https://github.com/IBM-Swift/KituraKit/blob/master/README.md).

 ### Quick Start*